-That question was enough to frighten her into studying with JWs.
+That one question from her JW friend was enough to frighten Gabi into studying the Bible with Jehovah’s Witnesses.
 At one point she actually vomited up a snake.
 She thought it was a demon.
-So that really cemented her into the JW-isms.
+So that really bound her into the JW-isms.

 Interestingly, I asked a shamanic acquaintance about what vomiting up a snake meant, metaphysically.
 She told me Gabi gave up her sovereignty.
 The snake was one of her totems.
-After that time, Gabi was an obedient puppet of the Babylonish Watchtower’s industrialized religion.
+After that time, Gabi unknowingly became an obedient puppet of the Babylonish Watchtower’s industrialized religion.
 Little side point.

 Gabi told me she had a few stretch marks from having a baby, during her first marriage.
 And, in her second marriage, Dallas was very critical of her body.
 She simply adored him and longed for him to adore her, too.
 Unfortunately, his criticism left her feeling inadequate, which slowly poisoned the relationship.
 Consequently, they got divorced.

-With all the things Gabi and I had in common, we quickly became good friends.
+With all the things Gabi and I had in common, our friendship was cemented.
 We talked about my ex Jerry and her ex’s, Phil and Dallas for a time.
 Gradually, as we both traveled down the healing path, the subject of discussion gravitated toward the kind of man each of us desired to meet — qualities and characteristics of our next Witness husbands.

 I realized how much I wanted a man in my life who would dance.
 I wanted to be wooed and wined — and dined and danced.
 This is a few months before I began dating Vince.

 Gabi wanted a date.
 She answered a personal ad and agreed to meet a man at a lounge downtown.
 She described to him what she looked like and what she would be wearing — and went to the lounge early.
 She brought a book along to read while she waited nervously for the arrival of her date.